 COVID Vaccine:

-Documentation of being fully vaccinated with the COVID vaccine
+Documentation of being fully vaccinated with the COVID vaccine.

 Medical Exemptions will be evaluated and if accepted, weekly COVID testing will be required.

 ****Individuals are considered “fully vaccinated” (1) two weeks after receiving the second dose in a two dose COVID-19 series or (2) two weeks after receiving a single dose COVID-19 vaccine per the CDC. ***